CatWithNineLives/TwitterBot/README.md

 --cd into local copy of the repo

-python gui.py  <-- runs the tkinter GUI, inputs hashtags and usernames from the user till the window is closed.
+python gui.py  <-- runs the tkinter GUI, inputs hashtags and usernames from the user in the interactive window.

 python test.py <-- inputs the values of hashtags and usernames from the user through the command line or uses inbuilt values of hashtags and usernames.